zjmdp/Vim-Config/README.md

 - [mark](https://github.com/vim-scripts/Mark)(A little script to highlight several words in different colors simultaneously)
 - [surround](https://github.com/tpope/vim-surround)(Quoting/Parenthesizing made simple)
 - [tabular](git@github.com:godlygeek/tabular.git)(Vim script for text filtering and alignment, `<Leader>a=`: align with `=`, `<Leader>a:`: align with `:`)
+- [gitgutter](https://github.com/airblade/vim-gitgutter)(A Vim plugin which shows a git diff in the gutter)
 - Persist undo history
 - Set tabstop and shiftwidth to 4-spaces
 - Disable vroom plugin